Android Basics: How to Find Your Device's Screen Density Value for Sideloaded APKs (320 DPI, 480 DPI, 640 DPI, Etc.)

 A lot of times, you'll come across an app, a game, or even a cool root mod that requires a certain Android version.
 The description will say Android 4.3 or higher required, or something to that extent, but not much help is offered beyond that.
 So to clear things up a bit, I'll show you how to easily find your device's Android version or build number below.

 Starting with the release of Android Lollipop, the process of installing the Xposed Framework got a bit more complicated.
 Not only are there separate installers for each Android version, but now, you also need to know exactly what type of processor is in your device to make sure you're downloading the right files.
+In fact, CPU architecture is becoming a factor in more and more scenarios these days, including certain sideloaded app updates and, of course, custom ROMs.

 If you're experiencing issues with an app or custom ROM and would like to report your problem to the developer, there's no better way to do it than by capturing a logcat.
 Android keeps track of all the commands that have been executed by various apps and services, which means that when something goes wrong, the error is clearly shown in this so-called logcat.